SebastianLorenzano/pulse/README.md

 ## Development & Contributions

 Pulse development was divided into this repository and contributions to related projects:
+(At the moment, I'm developing DockPulse, an adaptation for another IDE)
 ### Contributions to this repository:
 - https://github.com/SebastianLorenzano/pulse/commits/main/